 Description and Range

-Black rockfish are mottled grey and black with a black spot on the back of the spiny dorsal fin.
+Black Rockfish are mottled grey and black with a black spot on the back of the spiny dorsal fin.
 This spot disappears as the fish grows.
 As adults they may have dark stripes visible on the head extending from the eye across the gill cover.
-The dark color on the back is often lighter on the sides and fades to nearly white on the belly.
+The dark color on the back is often lighter on the sides, giving a speckled appearance, and the overall body color fades to nearly white on the belly.
 This species has 8 weak head spines and lacks a symphyseal knob on the lower jaw.

-Black rockfish can grow up to 69 cm (27.6 in) in length, and 5 kg (11 lbs) in weight.
-Maximum age is 50 years old.
+Black Rockfish can grow up to 69 cm (27.6 in) in length, and 6 kg (13.3 lbs) in weight.
+Maximum age is at least 56 years old.

 Black Rockfish range from Amchitka Island (in the Aleutian Islands) and Kodiak Island, Alaska, to northern Baja, California.
 They have been found at water depths up to 366 m (1,200 ft), but are most commonly found in waters shallower than 73 m (240 ft).
 This species is known to form large schools in and around rocks and kelp.